mrkutly/oyster/README.md

 TRIP SHOW PAGE- Tuesday
 ### Learn CarrierWave ###
-* Button to set this trip as favorite
+- Button to set this trip as favorite
-* Has a link to edit or delete it
+- Has a link to edit or delete it
-* Lists all of your journal_entries
+- Lists all of your journal_entries
-* Links to edit or delete journal entries
+- Links to edit or delete journal entries
-* Form for a new journal entry
+- Form for a new journal entry
-* List all locations (STRETCH GOAL google maps api map of locations)

-* Shows your photo album
+- Shows your photo album
-* Form to upload a photo
+- Form to upload a photo